LostBeard/Anaglyphohol/README.md

 ## Known issues
 - Currently only Google Chrome on Windows has been tested.
 Firefox desktop support is planned.
-- Some websites and some images on websites do not work.
+- Some websites and images do not work.
 Ex.
 Google Photos does not work.
 - Minimal user settings.
 Additional user settings are planned.

 ## Building